Checkerboarding (land): Railroad grants

-Native Americans
+Native American reservations

 Checkerboarding also occurred with Native American land grants, where native land was intermingled with non-native land.
 Many Native American tribes opposed checkerboarding, because it broke up traditionally communal native settlements into many individual plots and allowed non-natives to claim land within those settlements.

 The Dawes Act of 1887 created the most Native American checkerboarding.
 The act was intended to bolster self-sufficiency and systematically fracture native cultures, giving each individual between 40 and 160 acre.

 Native Americans were also negatively affected by federal government checkerboarding policies because railroad land grants were not prevented from running through land previously occupied by Native American tribes.
 This act of unrightful land transfer from the hands of Native Americans to private railroad companies and homestead grantees resulted in conflicts on more than one occasion.
 One notable location of conflict is the Chambers Checkerboard – a region occupied by Navajo people before railroad companies were granted the land to construct the transcontinental railroad.
 Tension grew between the Navajo tribe and the settlers of the region because of unexplained deaths, which each party blamed on the other.
 These tensions led to further violence after a white settler was suspected for murdering a Navajo youth without rightful punishment.